caesar0301/treelib/docs/source/index.rst

 Advanced Usage
 ----------------

 Sometimes, you need trees to store your own data.
-The newsest version of :mod:`treelib` supports ``.data`` variable to store whatever you want.
+The newest version of :mod:`treelib` supports ``.data`` variable to store whatever you want.
 For example, to define a flower tree with your own data: